ramanpreetSinghKhinda/CSE_586_Simplified_Amazon_Dynamo/README.md

 Testing
 -------
 The  [**Grader**](https://github.com/ramanpreet1990/CSE_586_Simplified_Amazon_Dynamo/blob/master/simpledynamo-grading.osx) test our implementation rigorously in 6 different phases.
-Each testing phase is quite intensive: -
+Each testing phase is quite intensive.
+Refer [**Project Specifications**](https://docs.google.com/document/d/1iHtWvSE2pul7_OhcUMkZ9EMGn1IFhhPwwmz00TDLjP8/edit) for details: -
 **1. Testing basic ops**
 > a) This phase will test basic operations, i.e., insert, query, delete, @, and *.
 This will test if everything is correctly replicated.
 There is no concurrency in operations and there is no failure either